megnergit/go-device-plugin-g1/README.md

 A device plugin works side by side with **kubelet**, and communicate only with kubelet.
-A device plugin does **not** discuss with API server, scheduler, contoller manager or a pod.
+A device plugin does **not** discuss with API server, scheduler, controller manager or a pod.

 The comnunication protocol is **gRPC**, therefore a device driver is usually written in **GoLang**.